A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Conclusion

 \section{Conclusion}

-A Stackelberg security investment game between an attacker and a defender of a NCS, which allocates the players' resources in a cost-efficient manner, is proposed.
-Cost-based Stackelberg Equilibria of the game reveal the ``important" nodes of the system, whose communication is critical for maintaining satisfactory control performance.
-Moreover, long-term game-theoretic investment approaches are proposed for NCSs with model uncertainty.
-Using an example of wide-area control of power systems applied to the IEEE 39-bus test model with uncertain loads, we demonstrated that successful defense is feasible unless the defender is much more resource-limited than the attacker.
+In this paper, we developed several investment methods for hardware or persistent DDoS attacks on NCSs that aim to degrade the control performance of the system.
+These methods allocate the resources of a system defender and malicious attacker strategically over the critical assets of an NCS under the players' limited budgets.
+First, a cost-based Stackelberg security-investment game between an attacker and a defender of an NCS was investigated.
+The proposed SG allocate resources in a cost-efficient manner, and cost-based Stackelberg equilibria of the game reveal the ``important" nodes of the system, whose communication is critical for maintaining satisfactory control performance.
+Moreover, strategic investment approaches were proposed to address the model uncertainties of an NCS and defender's ignorance about the attacker's resources.
+To reduce the complexity of the proposed methods for large-scale systems, cost-based evolutionary methods were employed.
+Using an example of wide-area control of power systems applied to the IEEE 39-bus test model with model uncertainty arising from loads and generator parameters, we demonstrated that successful defense is feasible for both certain and uncertain scenarios unless the defender is much more resource-limited than the attacker.
+Furthermore, a case study of the IEEE 68-bus system was presented to validate the efficiency of the cost-based evolutionary methods for the proposed methods in large-scale networked control systems.